Another Vertical View: A Hierarchical Network for Heterogeneous Trajectory Prediction via Spectrums

-~\\\textbf{Heterogeneous Trajectory Prediction.} According to the classification methods of previous methods like \cite{zheng2021unlimited,ma2019trafficpredict}, trajectory prediction mainly involves homogeneous and heterogeneous trajectory prediction in real scenarios.
-With the gradual enrichment of agent types involved in this task (\EG, pedestrians, bikers, and carts), more researchers start exploring how to represent the interactions among heterogeneous agents \cite{ma2019trafficpredict,chandra2019traphic,zheng2021unlimited}, which is a hot and exciting problem.
-Unfortunately, although these methods have achieved some success in complex scenarios, most of them mainly focus on heterogeneous agents but do not pay attention to the heterogeneity of trajectories caused by differences in trajectory representations.
+\IEEEPARstart{T}{}{RAJECTORY} prediction aims at inferring agents' possible future trajectories considering potential influencing factors.
+It is an essential but challenging task, which can be widely applied to behavior analysis \cite{chai2019multipath}, robot navigation and planning \cite{chen2022scept}, autonomous driving \cite{lee2017desire}, tracking \cite{pellegrini2009youll}, detection \cite{fernando2018soft}, and many other tasks \cite{morris2011trajectory,xie2017learning}.
+According to previous works \cite{zheng2021unlimited,ma2019trafficpredict}, trajectory prediction mainly involves homogeneous and heterogeneous trajectory prediction.
+Different from homogeneous trajectory prediction, heterogeneous trajectory prediction aims to handle agents with different types and preferences simultaneously.
+With the gradual enrichment of agents involved in this task (\EG, pedestrians, bikers, and carts), more researchers start exploring how to represent the interactions among heterogeneous agents \cite{ma2019trafficpredict,chandra2019traphic,zheng2021unlimited}, which is a hot and exciting problem.

-Most of the research in predicting trajectories is working on forecasting agents' two-dimensional (2D) trajectories, which is likely due to the abundance of datasets that provide comprehensive 2D annotations of pedestrians \cite{saadatnejad2022pedestrian}.
-For instance, the widely used ETH \cite{pellegrini2009youll} and UCY \cite{lerner2007crowds} dataset provides 2D coordinates annotations in meters from the bird view.
-Recently, with the advancements in devices and data collection, more and more datasets with full 3D annotations of pedestrians in real-world scenarios became accessible \cite{caesar2019nuscenes}.
-On the one hand, thanks to the development of detection and tracking-related research, obtaining agents' 2D or 3D pixel locations of bounding boxes from single-eye videos has become easier.
-On the other hand, 3D information could also be obtained easily from multiple sensors, which could capture more complex human motions and provide better estimates of locations and postures for autonomous vehicles.
-As a result, various trajectory forms and situations could arise in different scenarios and applications.

-Compared to previously concerned trajectories consisting of 2D coordinates, heterogeneous trajectories would own different representation forms, and the shapes of trajectory series may have changed.
-Compared with 2D coordinates, trajectory forms will become various and complex as the recording capability increases.
-We denote the dimensionality of the trajectory at a time step as $M$ and call the corresponding trajectory an \emph{$M$-dimensional trajectory}.
-When the forms of heterogeneous trajectories change, the dimension $M$ of trajectories also changes.